Sarah Houbolt

-Personal
+Personal life

 Houbolt was born in 1983 in Townsville, Queensland.
 Houbolt was born with the rare Hallermann-Streiff syndrome which affects her bone structure and makes her stand at 144 centimetres (4.7 feet) tall.
 She also has partial sight and is legally blind.
 Houbolt has graduated with Bachelor of Arts and Bachelor of Social Work from the University of Queensland.
 She has worked in arts management.
-In 2017, she was working as a Equity and Diversity Officer (Disability) at University of Technology Sydney.
+In 2017, she was working as an Equity and Diversity Officer (Disability) at University of Technology Sydney.

 Sporting career

 Houbolt classified as an S12 swimmer.
 She competed at the 1st IBSA World Championships and Games in Madrid, Spain.
-Her best results were fifth in the Women's 100 m Butterly and sixth in the Women's 100 m Breaststroke.
+Her best results were fifth in the Women's 100 m Butterfly and sixth in the Women's 100 m Breaststroke.
 At the 1999 FESPIC Games in Bangkok, Thailand, she won three gold and one silver medal.
 At the 2000 Sydney Paralympics, her results were seventh in the Women's 100 m Breaststroke SB12 and eighth in the Women's 100 m Butterfly S12.
 She also swam in the heats of the Women's 50 m Freestyle S12 and Women 100 m Freestyle S12.
 After the Sydney Paralympics, she moved in circus and physical theatre events.